Six Sigma: Etymology

 Normal distribution underlies the statistical assumptions of Six Sigma.
 At $0$, $\mu$ (mu) marks the mean, with the horizontal axis showing distance from the mean, denoted in units of standard deviation (represented as $\sigma$ or sigma).
 The greater the standard deviation, the larger the spread of values; for the green curve, $\mu = 0$ and $\sigma = 1$.
 The upper and lower specification limits (USL and LSL) are at a distance of 6σ from the mean.
 Normal distribution means that values far away from the mean are extremely unlikely—approximately 1 in a billion too low, and the same too high.
-Even if the mean were to move right or left by 1.5 standard deviations (also known as a 1.5 sigma shift, colored red and blue), there is still a safety cushion.
+Even if the mean were to move right or left by 1.5 standard deviations (also known as a 1.5 sigma shift, colored red and blue), there is still a safety cushion: approximately 3.4 in a million for the side that the distribution has moved towards, and a much smaller number (32 per quintillion) on the other.

 The term Six Sigma comes from statistics, specifically from the field of statistical quality control, which evaluates process capability.
 Originally, it referred to the ability of manufacturing processes to produce a very high proportion of output within specification.
 Processes that operate with "six sigma quality" over the short term are assumed to produce long-term defect levels below 3.4 defects per million opportunities (DPMO).
-The 3.4 dpmo is based on a "shift" of ± 1.5 sigma explained by Mikel Harry.
+The 3.4 dpmo reflects the is based on a "shift" of ± 1.5 sigma explained by Mikel Harry.
 This figure is based on the tolerance in the height of a stack of discs.

 Specifically, say that there are six standard deviations—represented by the Greek letter σ (sigma)—between the mean—represented by μ (mu)—and the nearest specification limit.
 As process standard deviation goes up, or the mean of the process moves away from the center of the tolerance, fewer standard deviations will fit between the mean and the nearest specification limit, decreasing the sigma number and increasing the likelihood of items outside specification.
-According to a calculation method employed in process capability studies, this means that practically no items will fail to meet specifications.
+According to a calculation method employed in process capability studies, this means that practically no items (see figure caption) will fail to meet specifications.

 The calculation of sigma levels for a process data doesn't need normally distributed data.
-A criticism of Six Sigma, practitioners using this approach spend a lot of time transforming data from non-normal to normal.
-Sigma levels can be determined for process data that has evidence of non-normality.
+The common approach for handling these distributions is via transformation (Box-Cox or Johnson) to normal; in fact, a criticism of Six Sigma is that practitioners spend a lot of time transforming data from non-normal to normal.
+However, sigma levels can be determined for process data that has evidence of non-normality using the cumulative density function of a better-fitting distribution.
+The generalized lambda distribution was proposed in 2004 as a distribution suitable for this purpose.